Selecting the appropriate charitable vehicle

 Action steps taken

-• Facilitated a family meeting to discuss the history and purpose of the existing foundation and his family’s individual and collective philanthropic values and interests.
-Presented our Raising Philanthropic Kids1 workshop with ways to engage each child in philanthropy.
+- Facilitated a family meeting to discuss the history and purpose of the existing foundation and his family’s individual and collective philanthropic values and interests.
+Presented Bank of America's Raising Philanthropic Kids1 workshop with ways to engage each child in philanthropy.

 Impact